vs5c0/vs5c0/README.md

-I'm a Computer Science Student & interested on Gaining Knowledge on Technology.
+>> I'm a Computer Science Student
+>> Interested on Gaining Knowledge on Technology.
+>>Still Continue my Graduation.
+>> More Curiosity to Learn Andriod Devlopment.
+>> My Guide is my Friend.